dinhnq-gihot/subgraph-test/README.md

 # 🚀 Subgraph Deployment Guide for Non-Web3 Developers
 ## 📚 Introduction
-This guide will walk you through the steps required to update and deploy a subgraph for ERC-20 and ERC-721 smart contracts.
+This guide will walk you through the steps required to update and deploy a subgraph for smart contracts.
 You don't need prior experience with blockchain or Web3 development to follow this guide.

 ## 🛠 Prerequisites
 Before getting started, ensure you have the following installed on your machine:

-1. Node.js (version 18.x or 16.x recommended) 🟢
+1. Node.js (version 20.x or 18.x or 16.x recommended) 🟢
 2. npm (comes with Node.js) 📦
 3. Graph CLI (Command Line Interface tool from The Graph)